MicrosoftDocs/dataexplorer-docs/data-explorer/kusto/query/scalar-data-types/dynamic.md

 * `parsejson('{"a":123, "b":"hello", "c":[1,2,3], "d":{}}')` - gives the same
    value as `o` in the example above.

+> [!WARNING]
-<div class="warning">Note that, unlike JavaScript, JSON mandates the use of double-quote
+> Note that, unlike JavaScript, JSON mandates the use of double-quote
-(`"`) characters around strings and property-bag property names.
+> (`"`) characters around strings and property-bag property names.
-Therefore, it is generally easier to quote a JSON-encoded string literal by using a single-quote (`'`) character.</div>
+> Therefore, it is generally easier to quote a JSON-encoded string literal by using
+> a single-quote (`'`) character.

 The following example shows how one might define a table that holds a `dynamic` column (as well as a `datetime` column) and then ingest into it a single record. it also demonstrates how one